 Let's say you're a financial planning consultant.
-Your services may include investments, mutual funds and savings plans.
-Rather than place an ad that directly markets these services, you could place a classified ad promoting a free course, seminar or report on helping people to save money.
+Your services may include investments, mutual funds, and savings plans.
+Rather than place an ad that directly markets these services, you could place a classified ad promoting a free course, seminar, or report on helping people save money.

 Let's say you're an image consultant helping people to enhance their appearance.
-You could offer a free kit including a makeover, makeup sample, consultation or report on colors that will match one's unique complexion.
+You could offer a free kit including a makeover, makeup sample, consultation, or a special report on the best colors that will match one's unique complexion.

 The idea is to have people come to you rather than you to them.
 Being in the information age, I personally prefer the “free report” style of lead generation.
-The incentive doesn't have to relate directly to what you do.
-As long as it logically appeals to the same target market, you're on your way.
+The incentive doesn't have to relate directly to what you do, as long as it logically appeals to the same target market.

 If you recall from an earlier example, you can turn your answering machine into a 24-hour salesperson.
 Your free report offer should therefore be included in the message — they must be somehow invited to ask for the free report.

-When it comes to advertising though, you shouldn't go into large circulation newspapers or general publications, for a variety of reasons.
+When it comes to advertising though, you shouldn't go into large circulation newspapers or general publications.
+There are a variety of reasons.
 I will deal with this issue a little further in the next commandment, but for now just remember that your main goal is to generate leads, not immediate clients.